-On the off chance that there is data on our worksheet we don’t have to see, we can hide those which we would rather not see.
+On the off chance that there is data on our worksheet we don’t have to see, we can hide those that we would rather not see.
 Then, when we want that information, we can disclose it by following a few strategies.
-In this article, we will learn how to unhide rows in excel.
+In this article, we will learn how to unhide rows in Excel.

 We will utilize this basic dataset which contains some item names and the complete sell information in the long stretch of January to March.

 1. Show Hidden Rows Using Context Menu in Excel

 Generally, It’s quite easy to spot the hidden rows in a spreadsheet.
 The way to find them is to look for a double line among the rows heading.
 Let’s go through the following steps to see how this feature works to unhide rows in Excel.

 ➣To begin, choose the rows that you want to reveal.
 It’s as simple as picking one row above and one row below the row or rows you want to see.
 The Unhide option can be found by right-clicking on the mouse.

 ➣This makes the hidden rows unhide again.
 The rows are then shown on the spreadsheet.